 Total launches solar energy project in Rio de Janeiro

 On Friday, August 5, Total launched its first solar energy project in Brazil with the presence of the French President, François Hollande.
-From now on, the Total Group, which operates in Brazil since 1975 in the segments of oil and gas, lubricants, chemicals and biofuels, will invest in this sustainable source in the country.
-Total is the second largest company of the world in the sector of photovoltaic solar energy.
+From now on, the Total Group, which has been operating in Brazil since 1975 in the segments of oil and gas, lubricants, chemicals and biofuels, will invest in this sustainable source in the country.
+Total is the world’s second largest company in the sector of photovoltaic solar energy.

 According to Maxime Rabilloud, the new project marks the inclusion of Grupo Total in the promising segment of national photovoltaic solar energy.
 "Our commitment to sustainability is increasing and, for the first time, we have invested in this power source in Brazil, because here there is a huge potential in this area.
 The historical moment that Brazil is living today by receiving the Olympic Games in Rio, contributed, by means of this partnership with the CNOSF and Equestrian Confederation, so we could leave a legacy to the host city of the 2016 Olympic Games," he says.